markosiilak/790823745/README.md

    - Subtask management using `useSubtasks` hook
    - Renders `HeaderSection` and `Timeline`
 4. **Timeline Component**: `Timeline` displays tasks as horizontal bars on a timeline:
+   - Shows every date in the quarter as individual columns
+   - Automatically scrolls to the current date on load
-   - Calculates task positions based on start/end dates and week boundaries
+   - Calculates task positions based on start/end dates and date boundaries
-   - Renders tasks as bars spanning the weeks they overlap with
+   - Renders tasks as bars spanning the exact dates they cover
    - Provides interactive zoom and pan controls
    - Includes a sidebar for task management with synchronized scrolling
-   - Supports clicking on task bars to edit tasks
+   - Supports clicking on task bars to edit tasks in a modal dialog
+   - Displays a progress bar while loading

 ### Data Flow Example: Creating a Task